Mark Nykanen: Novels

 Mark Nykanen's novels have been translated into French, German, Italian, Czech, Dutch, Russian, and Mandarin.
 His first novel was the 1998 book Hush.
 The work began as a short story based upon a nightmare he had while suffering from a fever, which his literary agent encouraged him to turn into a novel.
 The plot tells the story of a homicidal child abuser in Oregon who seeks to silence a woman trying to expose his crimes.
 She discovers his violent past while working as an art therapist with one of his young victims.

 Nykanen's next novel was The Bone Parade, released in 2004.
 It tells the story of a serial-killer sculptor who uses the bodies of his victims in his art.
 The book is written from both third-person and first-persons points of view, with the first-person sections representing the internal dialogue and mindset of the murderer.
 The German translation became a best-seller in Germany.
 In 2005 Nykanen then released the novel Search Angel, which follows the story of an investigator who helps adoptees looking for their birth parents—and the parallel story of a serial killer who targets women who gave their children up for adoption.
 The murderer then stalks the investigator herself after discovering she had given up a child earlier in her life.
 In 2009, he released the novel Primitive, the story of a middle-aged model who is kidnapped by eco-renegades and held captive in their secluded compound.
 In 2011, he published Striking Back, about a serial killer who murders members of a therapist's spousal abuse support group.

 The same year, under the pseudonym "James Jaros", Nykanen published the post-apocalyptic novel Burn Down the Sky, based on a world decimated by climate change and a killer virus.
 In 2012, he released the novel Carry the Flame under the same pen name, which follows the story of a caravan of people braving a scorched American Midwest populated by roving bands of violent outlaws.
 Both novels take place in a world where global warming has wrought catastrophic change.

 Personal life

 In addition to Nykanen's continued anti-war protests, he has been involved in public debates about climate change science.
 During 2003 he and his wife moved to Canada in protest of the US invasion of Iraq.
 In 2015 they moved back to the U.S. In 2017, Nykanen and his wife returned to Canada, stating the reason was the result of the 2016 presidential election.
 He and his wife hold citizenship in both countries.
 Nykanen was married to Lucinda Taylor, who works as a health and family counselor.
-He died on September 16, 2022.
+He died of a heart attack on September 16, 2022.